eclipse-sumo/sumo/docs/web/README.md

 pip install mdx_truly_sane_lists
 ```

-Next step is to clone this repository:
+Next step is to clone this repository (if not already done):
 ```
 git clone https://github.com/eclipse/sumo.git
 ```